phuongvnguyen/Gold-Price-Prediction/README.md

 ## 1. Scarping data on the daily financial asset prices from the Yahoo Financial site

 To this end, one should run the file **1_ETL_Fin_Asset_Prices.py**.
 Indeed, it is an ETL process for data on the daily Gold price from the Yahoo Finance site.
+In the end, the transformed data will be loaded to a SQL database.
+Also, this transformed data is stored in two CSV and excel files.

+## 2. Cleaning data

+To this end, one should run the file **2_ETL_Fin_Asset_Prices.py**.
+Indeed, it is an ETL process of preparing data for training a Machine Learning model, in particular, computing the percent returns of the daily Gold prices.
+In the end, the finalized data will be loaded to a SQL database.
+Also, this finalized data is stored in two CSV and excel files.

+## 3. Training Machine Learning Models

+undergoing---